RedHatNordicsSA/ansible-roadshow/content/README.md

 ## Delete all resources after doing labs

-__Beware this might leave something out, do check yourself from AWS__
+__Beware this might leave something out, do check yourself from your AWS account__

 There is a helper playbook, which deletes all resources created for this lab from AWS.
 But you never know if someone adds something to labs, and forgets to also add it into ```delete_instances.yml``` playbook.
 If you develop this further, do always remember to include your added resources into ```delete_instances.yml```.